 ‘She fantastic, I want to be her when I grow up.’

 So, if I pulled off nothing else with Maybe, I am reasonably certain I wrote my heroine well.
 With luck other readers will think so as well, because as I say Maybe only works if readers ‘Miss Maybe’ works.
-She is a strong character, and if she wasn’t the whole series would not work, but more importantly she would not be ‘real’ and no one would care about her.
+She is a central character, and if she wasn’t the whole series would not work, but more importantly she wouldn’t be ‘real’ and no one would care about her.
 Which is what it comes down to, I want readers to care about my characters, be they men, women, or for that matter a reanimated corpse…